 In creating a capsule wardrobe, we are rejecting the ideals of ‘new’ and ‘on sale’ as reasons to purchase, and instead go to a store because there is a specific, defined item that we need.
 The truth is, shopping for brand new wardrobe items can create unnecessary challenges and distractions to staying on task with the capsule wardrobe.

-Instead of being categorized by ‘new’ versus ‘clearance’, second-hand stores like Value Village are organized by 1) type of garment, and 2) size.
+Instead of being categorized by ‘new’ versus ‘clearance’, second-hand stores like Value Village are organized by:

 This means that the sections of the store will align with your garment list, so you can systematically go through your list of items and be in the right aisle to find what you’re looking for.

 Myth: It’s hard to find quality items second-hand.

 Truth: The second-hand items you’re looking for are easier to find when you have a clear plan.